Rafael Tavares (footballer, born 2000)

-Rafael Tavares dos Santos (born 26 June 2000) is a Brazilian footballer who plays as a forward or a winger.
+Rafael Tavares dos Santos (born 26 June 2000) is a Brazilian footballer who plays as a forward or winger for Hercílio Luz.

 Club career

 Spartak Trnava

 Tavares joined Spartak Trnava on loan in August 2018, initially starting in the U19 youth team.
 Later on, he broke to the first-team and made his professional Fortuna Liga debut against Dunajská Streda on 23 February 2019, coming on as a stoppage time replacement for a former Slovak international, David Depetris.